Best places to stay in Cologne (Köln): discover the best areas and the best months to visit the city and cost of travel figures

 The best places to stay in Cologne are in the Innenstadt, more specifically the Altstatd Nord area, and the area around the Cologne Main Railway Station (Köln Hauptbahnhof).
 Let’s check below a bit more about these areas.

-Even if Cologne is relatively big, its center (Innenstadt) is rather compact and gather most of its attractions.
+Even if the city itself is relatively big, its center (Innenstadt) is rather compact and gather most of its attractions.
 The Altstadt Nord is the part of the Innenstadt with most restaurants, shops and nightlife activities.
-It is also where the famous Cologne Cathedral is located and possibly the best place to stay in Cologne.
+It is also where the famous Cathedral is located and possibly the best place to stay in the city.

 The Altstadt-Süd is a slightly quieter area, but still at a walking distance to the Altstadt-Nord and its interesting attractions.

-The Cologne Main Station is also located in this area of the city, next to the Cologne Cathedral.
-Its surrounding can be an excellent choice for a stay in Cologne if you are traveling by train.
-It is also very convenient if you are flying into Cologne, as suburbans train connect the Cologne-Bonn airport to the Cologne Main Station frequently.
+The Main Station (Hauptbahnhof) is also located in this area of the city, next to the iconic city’s Cathedral (Kölner Dom).
+Its surroundings can be an excellent choice for a stay if you are traveling by train.
+It is also very convenient if you are flying into Cologne, as suburbans train connect the Cologne-Bonn airport to the Main Station frequently.

 Budget Accommodation in Cologne – €